zhang-liu-official/Numerical-exponential-polynomials/CONTRIBUTING.md

 The main language for work on this project is julia.
 You can find online tutorials for learning julia and instructions for installing the language.
-If julia is a major component of this project, you must install the language on your own computer.
+If julia is a major component of this project, you must install the language on your own computer or use the Unified Transform Lab's [jupyterhub](https://jh.dasmithmaths.com).
+See information for the latter in JUPYTERHUB.md.
 If you just want to do a few quick calculations or you want to try out julia without going to the trouble of installing julia, then follow the instructions to set up a [virtual machine](https://nc.dasmithmaths.com/index.php/s/FsTY9A9mBmBp4fs).

 ## Repository layout